-COVID-19 daily cases and deaths in the Bay Area have increased since mid-October, though hospitalizations are decreasing.
+COVID-19 daily cases, hospitalizations and deaths in the Bay Area decreased in November.
 Deaths remain low thanks to people getting vaccinated and wearing masks.

-California case rates increased in October.
-The state is in the CDC orange "substantial" transmission category as of November 17.
-Nationwide, cases have also increased since late October.
-80% of people in the US ages 12+ have received at last one vaccine dose as of November 17.
-Worldwide, cases are increasing in the US, South America, Central and North Africa, and most of Europe.
+California case rates decreased slightly in November.
+The state is in the CDC orange "substantial" transmission category as of December 1.
+Nationwide, cases increased in November.
+75% of people in the US ages 5+ have received at last one vaccine dose as of December 1.

+Worldwide, cases are increasing in Canada, South America, Northern and Southern Africa, China and most of Europe.